0xAbdalrahman/Windows-and-Linux-Artifact-Deep-Dive/README.md

 # Windows and Linux Artifact Deep Dive

-## DEPI Graduation Project – Digital Forensics Track
+## 🎓 DEPI Graduation Project – Digital Forensics Track

-This project is part of the DEPI graduation requirements and focuses on a deep forensic exploration of Windows and Linux operating system artifacts.
+This graduation project is part of the DEPI Training Program – Digital Forensics Track.
-The work includes memory forensics, file system analysis, log examination, and a cross-platform comparison of evidence sources.
+It focuses on a deep forensic exploration of Windows and Linux operating system artifacts, including memory forensics, file system analysis, log examination, and cross-platform evidence comparison.

 ## 🎯 Project Purpose